jpegleg/debian13-control-plane/README.md

 Note that kubelet reads all files in /etc/kubernetes/manifests regardless of the extension, so extra files can cause issues.

-It seems some versions of Kubernetes will not work with this technique.
 If you need to recover from the apiserver crashing, use kubeadm to reconstrct the apiserver config and restart it:

 ```
 kubeadm init phase control-plane apiserver